Clarusway-european-coders/SocialMedia/readme.md

 - Adding a component which tracks the user location and shows the weather information
 - DM'ing users
 - Discover section

+## Ongoing Issues

+- When a user tweets something on profile page it doesn't automatically display the new tweet.
+- On profile page clicking on profile sends to a non existing page.
+- Tweets are not displayed according to their published date.